gorango/flowcraft/docs/src/guide/defining-workflows.md

 ## Adding Nodes with `.node()`

-You add tasks to your workflow using the `.node()` method.
+You can add tasks to your workflow using the `.node()` method.
 Node functions receive a strongly-typed [`NodeContext`](/api/nodes-and-edges#nodecontext-interface) that provides access to the typed context.

 ```typescript
 const flowBuilder = createFlow<UserProcessingContext>('user-processing')